OUR BOARD MEMBERS.

 Mali Ole Kaunga

 Ole Kaunga is the Founder and Director of IMPACT.
 Born in Laikipia, he has dedicated over 20 years of his career to defend the land and human rights of pastoralists in Kenya and Africa.
 He is the founder of several organisations, including the Organisation for Survival of II-Laikipiak Indigenous Group (OSILIGI) which won a key legal battle against the British Goverment regarding the injuries and killings caused by British army training and leftover ammunition in Kenya.
 Ole Kaunga also founded the Maasai Cultural Heritage Center and has worked for the International Labour Organization (ILO) as an expert on Indigenous Peoples, extensively working on land rights, Indigenous traditional knowledge and culture, as well as natural resource governance.
-He consults for the United Nations an other international or grassroots organisations.
-Ole Kaunga has also worked with several universities and law firms to bring cases against private sector actors and governments for violating community rights.
+He consults for the United Nations and other international or grassroots organisations.
+Ole Kaunga has also worked with several universities and law firms to get justice against the private sector and governments actors who violate community rights.

 Jacinta S. Rhoda

 Jacinta S. Rhoda is the Founder and Director of the Sangida Foundation, an organization which she founded in honour of Sangida, her autistic son.
 The foundation supports children with disabilities and Indigenous women who care for disabled children.
 Born and raised in Laikipia North, she is a professional Nurse and Health Management Officer with over 15 years of experience in managing healthcare facilities, from rural clinics to complex health centers.
 She is currently the Manager of the Aga Khan University Hospital’s Nanyuki branch.